Guide to Establishing Utility Services

 If you pay a security deposit, you may be allowed to budget the deposit amount over several months.
 After 12 months, the company should review your credit history to determine if you are eligible for a refund of your deposit.
 Check with your utility company about the options for establishing credit.

 Choice programs are available for customers of several electric and natural gas utilities in Ohio.
 These customers are able to choose their electric or natural gas supplier, while distribution continues to be provided by the local utility.
-You may want to refer to the PUCO Apples to Apples comparison charts to see if electric or natural gas choice is available in your area.
+Visit www.energychoice.ohio.gov to view comparison charts to see if electric or natural gas choice is available in your area.
 However, you will still need to establish service with your local utility before you can choose an alternative supplier.

 Your utility companies should be able to establish your service in a timely manner.
 If the company does not meet its service commitments, you may be eligible for a full refund or partial reduction of the installation fees.
 You should first call your utility company to file a complaint, and work with a company representative to resolve the issue.
 If you are unsatisfied with the way your complaint was handled, you can contact the PUCO to file an informal or formal complaint against the company.